biome-sh/biome-operator/doc/ci-gcp-setup.md

-# Setting up CircleCI and GCP for Habitat Operator e2e test
+# Setting up CircleCI and GCP for Biome Operator e2e test
 This document explains how to set up and configure Circle CI and Google Cloud for e2e tests to run successfully.

 ## Prerequisites